-Reserve capacity must be calculated for a worst-case scenario.
-The allowable capacity range is 80-100%; a spare capacity of 20% is recommended for critical use.
+Spare capacity should be calculated for a worst-case scenario.
+The allowable capacity range is 80-100%; a spare capacity of 20 percent is recommended for critical use.
 Allow more capacity reserve when operating at cold temperature.

-To verify sufficient spare capacity in a battery fleet, identify batteries that are close to retirement and spot-check their capacities after a busy day.
-The Cadex battery analyzers provide this function on the “Prime” program by applying a discharge before charge.
-The first reading on the analyzer’s display is the spare capacity and the second is the full capacity after a charge.
+To verify sufficient spare capacity in a battery fleet, identify batteries that are close to retirement and spot-check their capacities after a busy day with a battery analyzer.
+The Cadex analyzer provides this function on the “Prime” program in that it applies a discharge before charge.
+The first reading on the display reflects the spare capacity and the second represents the full capacity after a charge.

 Comments are intended for "commenting," an open discussion amongst site visitors.
 Battery University monitors the comments and understands the importance of expressing perspectives and opinions in a shared forum.
 However, all communication must be done with the use of appropriate language and the avoidance of spam and discrimination.